LuisWollenschneider/pmu-metrics/README.md

 The program yields the following metrics:
 ```
 $ taskset -c 1 ./benchmark.out
+Total time elapsed (ns): 7348051209
+--
 Performance Event                       Count
-Instructions Retired         24400763236
-Core Cycles                  14213176160
-TSC Reference Cycles         11386341560
-LLC (L3) Misses              2524985
-L2 Misses                    5542342
-L1 Misses (L2 References)    9631636
+SKYLAKE.UOPS_RETIRED.MACRO_FUSED        3722016
 ```

 ## Extending the Library

-More performance events can readily be added to the library by declaring them in the file `perf_events.h`.
+More performance events can readily be added to the library by adding them in the file `perf_events.h` to the `event_names_map` array.
 You will need to obtain the eventID and unit mask of the performance event from Chapter 19 of the [Intel Developer's Manual Vol. 3](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-system-programming-manual-325384.html).